-Grace Bryant OAM was Inducted into The Sport Australia Hall of Fame in 2017 as a General Member for her contribution to Sports Medicine.
+Dr Grace Bryant OAM was inducted into the Sport Australia Hall of Fame in 2017 as a General Member for her contribution to Sports Medicine.

 Grace Bryant has been a medical professional of significance within the Australian sporting landscape for nearly three decades, working with world-class athletes from national leagues to the Olympics.
 She has been a medical officer at five Olympic Games and five Commonwealth Games while receiving awards such as the Medal of the Order of Australia in 2008 for services to sports medicine.
 Bryant is a member of the Netball Australia Hall of Fame, life service member of Netball Australia and life member of Netball NSW who has had significant roles within the national water polo and hockey teams.
 Bryant has been a long-time director of South Sydney Sports and Orthopaedic Medicine (1985-2014) and is a director of a practice operating at Sydney University called Sports Medicine at Sydney University.

 Grace Bryant completed her medical training at the University of Sydney in 1978 and was awarded University Blues for outstanding sporting achievement as an athlete in netball and water polo.

 Initially, her start within the sports medicine field was very much at a grassroots level volunteering with local sports clubs and events while completing her hospital work as a junior doctor.

 Bryant started working at the first private sports medicine practice in Australia, which was started by Jeni Saunders, who was a significant colleague and mentor as she started building her knowledge and experience.
 She was soon a director at South Sydney Sports and Orthopaedic Medicine in 1985.
 The pair were among the founding members of the Australasian College of Sport and Exercise Physicians.